ClondonoM/react-tailwind-customer-manager/README.md

 Customers Manager App allows you to store, review, edit or delete customer data stored in an API.
 The application was made with react, the routes were established with react-router, the forms were created with Formik and the validation was done with Yup.
 The styles were applied with tailwindcss.
+The data is stored in https://my-json-server.typicode.com/ so the changes are faked and aren't persisted.

 ## Getting Started with Vite React App